 The Governor's recommendation includes \$26.3 million, including \$1.3 million from the State General Fund, for capital improvements for FY 2019.
 This is an all funds decrease of \$2.4 million, or 8.4 percent, including a State General Fund decrease of \$2.4 million, or 65.2 percent, below the agency's revised FY 2019 estimate.
 This decrease is due to the Governor not recommending the agency's supplemental request for Kansas Intelligence Fusion Center design for FY 2019.

-SENATE COMMITTEE RECOMMENDATION.
-The Senate Committee concurs with the Governor's recommendation with the following adjustments:
+HOUSE COMMITTEE RECOMMENDATION.
+The House Committee concurs with the Governor's recommendation.